e-klein-uscprojects/microstation-procedure-modeling/README.md

 ## Project Overview

-The contents of this project document representative aviation design logic as applied in MicroStation, including geospatial placement strategies and navigational component validation across fictional flight environments.
+The contents of this project document representative aviation design logic as applied in MicroStation, including geospatial placement strategies and navigational component validation across conceptual flight environments.

 ## Repository Structure